VictorKaraboychev/hybrid-controller-tuner/README.md

 - `maxiter`: Maximum number of iterations (default: 60)
 - `bound_mag`: Magnitude bound for parameter search range (default: 2.0)
 - `random_state`: Random seed for reproducibility (null = random)
+- `tol`: Relative convergence tolerance for differential evolution (default: 0.001).
+Set to 0 to disable tolerance-based early stopping.

-**Note on Early Stopping:** The optimizer uses a convergence tolerance (`tol=0.001`) that may cause it to stop before reaching `maxiter` if the relative improvement in the best solution falls below 0.1% between iterations.
+**Note on Early Stopping:** The optimizer uses a convergence tolerance (`tol`, default `0.001`) that may cause it to stop before reaching `maxiter` if the relative improvement in the best solution falls below 0.1% between iterations.
 This is normal behavior and indicates the optimizer has converged to a local minimum.
-If you want to force the optimizer to run for the full `maxiter` iterations, you can modify the `tol` parameter in the code (setting `tol=0` disables early stopping).
+Adjust the `tol` value in `specs.json` (set `tol` to `0` to disable tolerance-based early stopping) if you want the optimizer to continue iterating longer.

 **Controller Structure:**